 Tooth Colored Fillings from Your Dentist in Kernersville

 Most people over a certain age have at least one filling -- and it’s probably silver.
 For years, the gold standard for restoring cavities was with silver, or amalgam, a material that is highly visible against the natural tooth enamel and also requires significant removal of healthy tooth structure.
-Your dentist in Kernersville, Dr. Veronica S. Walker, is pleased to offer a better alternative with tooth-colored fillings.
+Your dentist in Kernersville, Dr. Zack Walker, is pleased to offer a better alternative with tooth-colored fillings.
 Keep reading to learn more about the advantages of and process for this common restorative treatment.

 Why Cavities Occur